Wardman Library provides a variety of spaces for meetings, collaboration, and scholarship for the students, staff, and

 Wardman Library’s second (i.e., topmost) floor is our designated quiet floor, where we request all patrons to work in silence.
 The quiet floor has ample seating, long work tables, and individual study carrels.
 Study carrels provide individuals with private workspaces, all of which are equipped with AC power and desk lights.
-For patrons who need them, headphones are available for checkout at the MADLAB.
+For patrons who need them, headphones are available for checkout at the Circulation Desk.

 Located on the mezzanine and second floor, Wardman Library’s study rooms are great locations to brainstorm, share ideas, and work in groups.
 All study rooms have whiteboards, and select study rooms are equipped with HD displays.
 Dry erase markers and erasers are available for checkout at the Circulation Desk.

 While patrons may temporarily use a room without checking it a room card OR making a reservation, if another party checks out the room OR makes a reservation, the first group is required to vacate.

 A group study room may be checked out for up to four hours.
 The study room checkout card must be returned to the Circulation Desk by the time it is due.
 Fines are assessed at $1.00 each hour when the checkout card is not returned on time.
-Study rooms may not be renewed or reserved at this time.
+Study rooms may not be renewed.